 TGah Editor: Change the paragraph below as follows (#5406):

 A relay entity shall not perform TXOP sharing if the relay STA and relay AP are operating in different primary channels for the duration of the TXOP.
-A relay that performs TXOP sharing shall use a channel width that is the same or lower than the channel width indicated by the STA that initiated the TXOP.
+A relay that performs TXOP sharing shall use a channel width that is the same or narrower than the channel width indicated by the STA that initiated the TXOP.

 TGah Editor: Change the paragraph below as follows (#5456):

-The sequence of frames exchanged over the first hop and second hop depends on the acknowledgement procedure used by the relay.
-A relay can use either:
+The sequence of frames exchanged over the first hop and second hop during a relay-shared TXOP depends on the acknowledgement procedure used by the relay.

-—Explicit Ack procedure

-—Implicit Ack procedure

 TGah Editor: Change the paragraph below as follows (#5103):

-When a relay (relay STA or relay AP) receives a valid Short Data frame with the Relayed Frame field in the Frame Control field equal to 1, the relay may acknowledge the received Short Data frame using the Implicit or Explicit Ack procedure.
-The relay shall not acknowledge the received valid Short Data frame using either Implicit or Explicit Ack procedure if the Relayed Frame field in the Frame Control field is equal to 0 in the received Short Data frame.
+When a relay (relay STA or relay AP) receives a valid Short Data frame with the Relayed Frame field in the Frame Control field equal to 1, the relay may acknowledge the received Short Data frame using the implicit or explicit Ack procedure.
+The relay shall not acknowledge the received valid Short Data frame using either implicit or explicit Ack procedure if the Relayed Frame field in the Frame Control field is equal to 0 in the received Short Data frame.

 NOTE—The frames transmitted over the first hop and second hop can be sent at two different MCSs.